 Intake Procedures / Booking

 The intake process includes each of the following steps:

 - You will get put in a holding cell.
 If the jail is really busy, it will take a while to get processed.

-- You must answer some basic questions, such as what is your legal name, address, birthdate and an emergency contact.
+- You must answer some basic questions, such as what your legal name is, address, birthdate and an emergency contact.

 - They’ll also ask about your medical and mental history.

 - You will be given an inmate ID.

 - Any personal property you have will be taken from you and stored until you are released.

 - They will let you make a phone call in order to get in touch with family, friends, or bail bondsman.